 Students required to complete a portfolio for graduation may, in extraordinary circumstances, request a substitution or waiver for part of the requirement.
-Such requests should be addressed to the Program Advisor for Liberal Arts, Professor William Corby, who will make recommendations to the Dean of Academic Affairs.
+Such requests should be addressed to the Program Advisor for Liberal Arts, Professor William Corby, who will make recommendations to the Vice President for Academic Affairs.